Siddmonk/vimrc/README.md

-""" VIMRC file configured for C#-Blazor development
+VIMRC file configured for C#-Blazor development

-""" this vim configuration has only been tested
+this vim configuration has been tested

-""" on Ubuntu 18.04LTS
+on Ubuntu 18.04LTS, 20.04LTS, and Linux Mint 20.01

-""" packages configured by A. Lloyd Hotchkiss
+packages configured by A. Lloyd Hotchkiss

 Requirements